Typeform/ci-standard-checks/README.md

   again!
 - *secrets-scan*: make sure you're never ever ever commiting a secret to your repo. _Shhh, it's a secret_ :shushing_face:
+- *pii-detection*: make sure you're not uploading files with Personal Identifiable Information to your repo.

 ## How to use it